OneFps/Python-Projects/README.md

-# Python-Projects
+# Study-related Python projects
-A repositroy of self-made and study-related Python projects
+ A respisotory for study-related Python projects